AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    ![](assets/map-attributes.png)

-1. To view and edit data source, as an Administrator, click **[!UICONTROL uicontrol Settings > Data Source]**.
+1. To view and edit data source, as an Administrator, click **[!UICONTROL Settings > Data Source]**.

    The established  miniOrange  source would be listed.
-If you require to edit the filter, click **[!UICONTROL uicontrol Edit]**.
+If you require to edit the filter, click **[!UICONTROL Edit]**.

    ![](assets/data-source.png)

 1. You receive a notification upon completion of import.
-To view or edit the import log, click **[!UICONTROL uicontrol Users > Import log.]**
+To view or edit the import log, click **[!UICONTROL Users > Import log.]**

 ### Delete a connection {#deleteaconnection}